Paul Storey used to be a cop. His specialism? Killing people. Who would want him now? As it turns out, nearly everyone.

 When Paul Storey comes home from London he’s escaping an event that ruined his professional life.
-Now he’s slowly making contact with people again … but the people he winds up meeting are lowlifes, thieves and conmen.
+Now he’s slowly making contact with people again … but the people he meets are lowlifes, thieves and conmen.

 Exactly the kind of people he was trying to escape.